Rocky Flats Plant: 1960s

-Throughout the 1960s, the plant continued to enlarge and add buildings.
 The 1960s also brought more contamination to the site.
-In 1967, 3500 oilbbl of plutonium-contaminated lubricants and solvents had accumulated on Pad 903.
+By 1967, 3500 oilbbl of plutonium-contaminated lubricants and solvents had accumulated on Pad 903.
 A large number of them were found to be leaking, and low-level contaminated soil was becoming wind-borne from this area.
 At least some of the leakage had been detected as early as 1962.
-Later analysis completed in 1999 for the CDPHE estimated that between 6 and 58 Curies of plutonium spilled on to Pad 903 soil due to barrel leakage.
-This pad was covered with gravel and paved over with asphalt in 1969.
+From 1954-1970, radioactive waste, including the barrels, was moved to Idaho National Laboratory.
+After removing the barrels, it was discovered that the winds, which frequently exceeded 100mph, had moved plutonium contaminated soil off the 903 Area.
+It was then paved over with asphalt in 1969 to prevent further spread of the contaminated soil.
+Later analysis completed in 1999 for the CDPHE estimated that between 6 and 58 curies of plutonium spilled on to Pad 903 soil due to barrel leakage.